ADR-002: Use async-first architecture with asyncio

 Option 1: asyncio (stdlib) — async/await throughout (CHOSEN)

 Overview: Use Python's built-in asyncio library for all concurrent operations.
-All subprocess launches, stream reads, timeouts, and signal handling use async/await patterns with TaskGroup for structured concurrency.
+All subprocess launches, stream reads, timeouts, and signal handling use async/await patterns with explicit task orchestration.

 Pros: